Let me introduce you to an amazing phytomedicine—Rhodiola Rosea.

-Rhodiola is very well researched and an incredible herb.
-It is known as an adaptogen and I am very fond of phytomedicines which are adaptogens.
+Rhodiola is one of the ingredients in our Happy Calm.
+It is a very well-researched and incredible herb.
+It is known as an adaptogen, and I am very fond of phytomedicines, which are adaptogens.
 What this means is it has the ability to regulate rather than stimulate.
 Conventional medicines are usually unidirectional.
-HRT for example replaces hormones and the effect of HRT is very much dose dependent.
+HRT, for example, replaces hormones, and the effect of HRT is very much dose-dependent.

-When dealing with endocrine imbalances i.e hormonal, adrenal, thyroid, ovaries etc it is impossible to create a balance using unidirectional medicines because the endocrine system is in a constant state of flux.
-Also endocrine glands are interactive.
-Stimulate one gland and another will be suppressed.
+When dealing with endocrine imbalances i.e., hormonal, adrenal, thyroid, ovaries, etc. it is impossible to create a balance using unidirectional medicines because the endocrine system is in a constant state of flux.
+Also, endocrine glands are interactive.
+Stimulate one gland, and another will be suppressed.

-Hence why I love adaptogens because they signal to the endocrine system to balance rather than be stimulated or suppressed and vice versa.
+Hence I love adaptogens because they signal to the endocrine system to balance rather than be stimulated or suppressed and vice versa.

-Happy Calm has been developed on this principle, rather than being a sedative which most supplements for anxiety, sleep and stress are designed.
+Happy Calm has been developed on this principle, rather than being a sedative with which most supplements for anxiety, sleep and stress are designed.

-Stress: One study investigated the effects of rhodiola extract in 101 people with life- and work-related stress.
+One study investigated the effects of rhodiola extract in 101 people with life- and work-related stress.
 Participants were given 400 mg per day for four weeks.

-It found significant improvements in symptoms of stress, such as fatigue, exhaustion and anxiety, after just three days.
+It found significant improvements in symptoms of stress, such as fatigue, exhaustion, and anxiety, after just three days.
 These improvements continued throughout the study.

-Depression: In one six-week study on the effectiveness of rhodiola on symptoms of depression, 89 people with mild or moderate depression were randomly assigned to receive either 340 mg or 680 mg of rhodiola or a placebo pill daily
+In one six-week study on the effectiveness of rhodiola on symptoms of depression, 89 people with mild or moderate depression were randomly assigned to receive either 340 mg or 680 mg of rhodiola or a placebo pill daily

 Both rhodiola groups experienced significant improvements in overall depression, insomnia and emotional stability, whereas the placebo group showed no improvements.

-Fatigue: In a study, 100 people with chronic fatigue symptoms received 400 mg of rhodiola every day for eight weeks.
+In a study, 100 people with chronic fatigue symptoms received 400 mg of rhodiola every day for eight weeks.
 They experienced significant improvements in stress symptoms, fatigue, quality of life, mood and concentration.

-Exercise Performance: A study looked at its effects on endurance exercise performance.
+A study looked at its effects on endurance exercise performance.

 Participants cycled for a six-mile simulated time-trial race.
 One hour before the race, participants were given rhodiola at a dose of 1.4 mg per pound (3 mg per kg) of body weight or a placebo pill.

-Those given rhodiola finished the race significantly faster than the placebo group.
+Those given Rhodiola finished the race significantly faster than the placebo group.